LIABILITY MEDICARE SET-ASIDES (LMSA)

-Are Medicare Set Asides Necessary in Liability Cases?
+Are Medicare Set-Asides Necessary in Liability Cases?

 The memo starts out with an important statement.
 Ms. Stalcup indicates that the “information provided is only intended to be a general summary” but it isn’t “intended to take the place of either the written law or regulations.”
 While Ms. Stalcup encourages readers to review statutes, regulations and other materials issued by CMS on this subject, that is impossible as there is nothing that specifically addresses liability Medicare set asides.
 She limits the applicability of the memo to the states covered by the Region 6 office, which are Oklahoma, Texas, New Mexico, Louisiana and Arkansas.

-The central premise of the memo is laid out immediately that when settling a case involving a Medicare beneficiary, “Medicare’s interests must be protected; however, CMS does not mandate a specific mechanism to protect those interests.”
+The central premise of the memo is that when settling a case involving a Medicare beneficiary, “Medicare’s interests must be protected; however, CMS does not mandate a specific mechanism to protect those interests.”
 While she acknowledges that the law doesn’t require a “set-aside” in any particular situation, she indicates that the Medicare Trust Fund must be protected from payment for future services whether they arise from a Workers’ Compensation settlement or liability settlement because there is no distinction in the MSP.
 She goes on to say that a “Set-aside is our method of choice and the agency feels it provides the best protection for the program and the Medicare beneficiary.”

 She goes on to identify what she believes is the legal underpinnings of the need to address Medicare’s future interests.
 She states that “Section 1862(b)(2)(A)(ii) of the Social Security, Act [42 USC 1395 y(b)(2)], precludes Medicare payment for services to the extent that payment has been made or can reasonably be expected to be made promptly under liability insurance.
 This also governs Workers’ Compensation.
 42 CFR 411.50 defines the term “liability insurance”.
 Any time a settlement, judgment or award provides funds for future medical services, it can reasonably be expected that those monies are available to pay for future services related to what was claimed and/or released in the settlement, judgment, or award.
 Thus, Medicare should not be billed for future services until those funds are exhausted by payments to providers for services that would otherwise be covered and reimbursable by Medicare.
-If the settlement, judgment, award .y [sic] are not funded there is no reasonable expectation that third party funds are available to pay for those services.”
+If the settlement, judgment, award. y [sic] are not funded there is no reasonable expectation that third party funds are available to pay for those services.”

-As is the case in Medicare conditional payments obligations, she emphasizes that allocations made in a settlement agreement to different categories of damages is ineffective in terms of getting around the obligation to set funds aside.
+As is the case in Medicare conditional payments obligations, Ms. Stalcup emphasizes that allocations made in a settlement agreement to different categories of damages is ineffective in terms of getting around the obligation to set funds aside.
 The memo states that the “fact that a settlement/judgment/award does not specify payment for future medical services does not mean that they are not funded.”
 Further, the “fact that the agreement designates the entire amount for pain and suffering does not mean that future medicals are not funded.”
 While Medicare has been challenged and lost in the 11th Circuit on the issue of its failure to recognize allocations by a court order other than on the merits of the case (see Bradley v.
 Sebelius), Ms. Stalcup sticks to the CMS position on this issue and states that the “only situation in which Medicare recognizes allocations of liability payments to nonmedical losses is when payment is based on a court of competent jurisdiction’s order after their review on the merits of the case.”
 “If the court of competent jurisdiction has reviewed the facts of the case and determined that there are no future medical services Medicare will accept the Court’s designation.”
-The lesson from these statements is that CMS will not stand for attempts to shift damages to non-Medical categories and will not recognize allocations unless via a court order on the merits of the case.
+The lesson from these statements is that CMS will not stand for attempts to shift damages to non-medical categories and will not recognize allocations unless via a court order on the merits of the case.
 While this may force issues of damages to be tried and clog the court system, CMS continues to take this ridiculous position.

 To clarify what is considered future medical portions of a recovery and how to know whether a settlement includes them, the memo gives some examples.
 “Consider the following examples as a guide for determining whether or not settlement funds must be used to protect Medicare’s interest on any Medicare covered otherwise reimbursable, case related, future medical services.
 Does the case involve a catastrophic injury or illness?
 Is there a Life Care Plan or similar document?
 Does the case involve any aspect of Workers’ Compensation?
 This list is by no means all inclusive.”
 An important part of the memo addresses what is “case related” medical expenses.
 CMS’s view is that this includes “more than just services related to the actual injury/illness which is the basis of the case.”
 “Because the law precludes Medicare payment for services to the extent that payment has been made or can reasonably be expected to be made promptly under liability insurance, Medicare’s right of recovery, and the prohibition from billing Medicare for future services, extends to all those services related to what was claimed and/or released in the settlement, judgment, or award.
 Medicare’s payment for those same past services is recoverable and payment for those future services is precluded by Section 1862(b)(2)(A)(ii) of the Social Security Act.”